spraakbanken/swell-project/Normalization_guidelines.md

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

+## Specific principles

 ### Principle of verb as core

-(Suggestion adapted from Falko ([Reznicek et al. 2012, page 45](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko)).)
 If a verb does not match its arguments, retain the verb and adjust the arguments.
 Dummies are added for missing mandatory objects.
 The same applies to verb-dependent prepositional objects.
+(Adapted from Falko ([Reznicek et al. 2012, page 45](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko)).
+Is it relevant?
+Swedish examples?)

 ### Principle of nominal congruence hierarchy

-(Suggestion adapted from Falko ([Reznicek et al. 2012, page 46](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko)).)
 In the absence of agreement between determiner, attribute(s) and nominal head, the head is retained.
+(Adapted from Falko ([Reznicek et al. 2012, page 46](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko)).)

 ### Principle of content words